 - Women from the U.S. usually want two kids and to achieve this goal, she uses birth control methods for about three decades.

 - 98% of women in the U.S. have used birth control at some point in their lives, and 62% of those are currently using birth control options.

 - Condoms and oral contraceptives are the most commonly used birth control methods

-- In the developing nations, 35% of birth control are via female sterilization, 30% via IUDs, 12% via oral contraceptives, 11% via condoms, and 4% via male sterilization.
+- In developing nations, 35% of birth control is via female sterilization, 30% via IUDs, 12% via oral contraceptives, 11% via condoms, and 4% via male sterilization.

 - Globally, condoms are widely used and are one of the most common methods of birth control.

 - During the 1700s, women sometimes used lemons as diaphragm because the acid may have acted as a spermicide but the lemon was also known to cause vaginal tissue damage.